LivingLogic/LivingLogic.Python.xist/docs/UL4_Methods.rst

 	``f`` specifies the amount of inversion, with 1 returning a complete inversion, and 0 returning the original color.
 Values between 0 and 1 return an interpolation of both extreme values.
-(And 0.5 always returns medium grey).
+(So 0.5 always returns medium grey).